Participants in the Madoff investment scandal: David and Craig Kugel

 On November 16, 2011, longtime Madoff trader David Kugel pleaded guilty to backdating trades for Madoff.
 Kugel joined the firm in 1970, eventually becoming a supervisor with Madoff's legitimate proprietary trading operation.
 In his allocution, he admitted creating bogus trading records as early as the 1970s–further undermining Madoff's claim that he only began his fraud in 1991.
 He made greater than $10 million in profits from investments with Madoff, and his salary was as high as $588,000 a year.
 He told prosecutors that after the main backoffice secretary on the 17th floor–Annette Bongiorno in the 1970s and 1980s, and Judi Crupi from the 1980s onward–told him how much money should be "invested" for a client, he would note how much volume actually occurred so the "trades" looked real.
 He faced up to 85 years in prison.
-However, after testifying at Bongiorno, Crupi, Bonventre and Perez' trial, he was sentenced to 10 months' house arrest and 200 hours community service in 2015.
+However, after testifying at the Bongiorno, Crupi, Bonventre and Perez trials, he was sentenced to 10 months' house arrest and 200 hours community service in 2015.

 Craig Kugel pleaded guilty to tax fraud; he arranged salaries for non-employees.